StellarSt0rm/scratchclientImproved/docs/reference/ScratchSession.md

 ###`#!python change_email(new_email, password)` { #change_email data-toc-label="change_email" }

 Changes the logged in user's account's email.
 You must be logged in for this to not throw an error.
-Returns a HTTP status code.
+Returns an HTTP status code.

 **PARAMETERS**